-Each research institute sponsors a series of research seminars during the academic year.
-The seminars are typically given by prominent scientists from other institutions.
+All Biology PhD students on the Eugene campus are required to attend research seminars.
+Each research institute sponsors a series of research seminars that are typically given by prominent scientists from other institutions.
 Students are required to register for and attend seminars in their research area each term that relevant seminars are offered.
 Students who are off campus for research purposes or have conflicts with teaching assignments are exempt from this requirement.
 The exemption is given on a case-by-case basis.
 The student must email the Graduate Program Assistant to request an exemption.